pscedu/psc-wpdocs/neocortex/system-specifications.md

 * Access to the Bridges-2 filesystem for management of persistent data
 * General-purpose computing for complementary data wrangling and preprocessing
-* **High-bandwidth connectivity to other XSEDE sites, campus, labs, and clouds**
+* **??High-bandwidth connectivity to other XSEDE sites, campus, labs, and clouds??**

-The configuration of each specialized system is described below:
+The configuration of each specialized system is described below.
 ### CS-2
 Each CS-2 features a Cerebras WSE2 (Wafer Scale Engine2), the largest chip ever built.
 <table>